 Now all the seven parts or elements of the Microcosm just enumerated, are capable of distribution, and are in fact distributed by hermetists and alchemists into four chief categories or groups; to wit, physical, astral, psychic and spiritual.
 The first three are the "men" who are cast "bound" into the fiery furnace of the world's ordeal, and who remain "bound" till the appearance of the "fourth, like the Son of God," who sets them free and delivers them.
 "Did we not cast three men bound into the fire?
-Lo' I see four men loose, and the form of the fourth is like the Son of God."
+Lo!
+I see four men loose, and the form of the fourth is like the Son of God."
 "Ye shall know the Truth, and the Truth shall make you free."
-And again, "Where the Spirit of the Lord is there is liberty."...
-"Because the creature also itself shall be delivered from servitude into the liberty of the glory of the children of of the group, that is by the astral for the lower duad. and by the spiritual for the upper.
-So that the whole of the planes included in the physical and astral natures are commonly collectively spoken of as "the astral man:" and the psychic or intellectual and spiritual natures are intended by the term "spiritual man."
-For the whole lower nature of man-physical, vital, impulsive, affectional, animal-is subject to the stars or astral powers, that is to mundane and elemental influence expressed in the magnetic affinities, antipathies and polarities which go to make up the complex machinery of Fate.
-But the higher nature of man, dominated and illumined by the Spirit or Sun (the Lord), is free from the servitude of the creaturely nature, and is superior to the ruling of the astral influences.
-Hence our author says that "a wise man," that is, he who is instructed and enlightened by his nobler part, "will rule the stars."
+And again.
+"Where the Spirit of the Lord is there is liberty."
+"Because the creature also itself shall be delivered from servitude into the liberty of the glory of the children of God."

+Of these four parts of the microcosm, the dominant character of each group of two is imparted by the second of the group, that is by the astral for the lower duad. and by the spiritual for the upper.
+So that the whole of the planes included in the physical and astral natures are commonly collectively spoken of as "the astral man;" and the psychic or intellectual and spiritual natures are intended by the term "spiritual man."
+For the whole lower nature of man-physical, vital, impulsive, affectional. animal-is subject to the stars or astral powers, that is to mundane and elemental influence expressed in the magnetic affinities, antipathies and polarities which go to make up the complex machinery of Fate.
+But the higher nature of man, dominated and illumined by the Spirit or Sun (the Lord), is free from the servitude of the creaturely nature, and is superior to the ruling of the astral Hence our author says that "a wise man," that is, he who is instructed and enlightened by his nobler part, "will rule the stars."